CrowdStrike (CRWD)

 While many software businesses point investors to their adjusted profits, which exclude stock-based compensation (SBC), we prefer GAAP operating margin because SBC is a legitimate expense used to attract and retain talent.
 This is one of the best measures of profitability because it shows how much money a company takes home after developing, marketing, and selling its products.

-CrowdStrike’s expensive cost structure has contributed to an average operating margin of negative 8.6% over the last year.
+Although CrowdStrike broke even this quarter from an operational perspective, it’s generally struggled over a longer time period.
+Its expensive cost structure has contributed to an average operating margin of negative 6.5% over the last year.
+Unprofitable, high-growth software companies require extra attention because they spend heaps of money to capture market share.
 This happened because the company spent loads of money to capture market share.
 As seen in its fast revenue growth, the aggressive strategy has paid off so far, and Wall Street’s estimates suggest the party will continue.
 We tend to agree and believe the business has a good chance of reaching profitability upon scale.

 10. Cash Is King